Full COVID-19 lockdown adds to financial strain in Turkey | Taiwan News | 2021/04/27

 Erdogan said daily confirmed cases would have to rapidly drop below 5,000 for Turkey “to not be left behind” as many European countries start reopening.

 "Otherwise, we will inevitably face a heavy price in every area, from tourism to trade and education,” the president said.
-Turkey relies heavily on tourism to bring in foreign currencies.
+Turkey relies heavily on tourism to bring in foreign currency.

 While agreeing with the necessity of a lockdown, Kilicdaroglu said, “People need to eat.
 They need to live.”

 The government has been distributing tons of onions and potatoes this month with much fanfare.
 Many see it as a clear example of how much Turks are suffering from rising food prices and poverty.
-The World Bank, in a report published Tuesday, said Turkey's poverty levels rose from 10.2 percent in 2019 to 12.2 percent in 2020.
+The World Bank, in a report published Tuesday, said Turkey's poverty levels rose from 10.2% in 2019 to 12.2% in 2020.

+Meanwhile, many Istanbul residents were trying to leave the city Tuesday, with bus stations and airports packed.
+People also flocked to stores ahead of the lockdown, even though grocery stores will remain open.

+Shops selling alcohol are not exempt and will have to close down, the interior ministry said.
+Users on Twitter responded with fury under the top trending hashtag “don't touch my alcohol,” saying the ban on alcohol sales was an interference in privacy and an imposition of Islamic values in the month of Ramadan by the conservative government.

 In March, the Turkish government split the country into four risk tiers and lifted weekend curfews and allowed indoor dining in many provinces.
 Coronavirus infections rose again before long, putting most Turkish cities into “very high-risk” categories.